 Ayia Napa, Cyprus

 Costa Teguise, Lanzarote, Canary Islands

-For that quintessentially romantic Mediterranean getaway, it simply has to be the Amalfi Coast for 2018 / 2019.
-A playground for aristocracy, film stars and artists since the 1920s, the world’s rich and famous have been taking holidays on the Amalfi Coast for nearly a hundred years.
+For that quintessentially romantic Mediterranean getaway, it simply has to be Amalfi Coast holidays.
+A playground for aristocracy, film stars and artists since the 1920s, the worlds rich and famous have been taking holidays on the Amalfi Coast for nearly a hundred years.
 Thankfully you don’t need an A-lister’s bank account to enjoy the delights that this 30-mile stretch of dramatic coastline on the Sorrentine peninsula has to offer.
 With our top deals on flights, packages and even the occasional all inclusive hotel, a holiday to the Amalfi Coast can be a cheap holiday!

 You’ll discover ancient pastel-coloured fishing villages dotted along rugged and sheer faces of rock, sweeping views of the azure blue Mediterranean and the very finest in Italian food and drink.
 Visit the towns of Amalfi and Positano with their historic piazzas, grand places of worship and hidden craft shops; go on winding drives through vineyards and lemon groves, take a coastal sightseeing boat trip to the island of Capri, or simply relax by the pool and admire the views in one of the Amalfi coast’s many superb hotels.